papaux/ssh-slim/README.md

 # ssh-slim

 A minimal docker image for running SSH commands based on alpine distribution.
+Perfect for integrating in a CI pipeline.

 The image is available in [docker hub](https://hub.docker.com/repository/docker/papaux/ssh-slim)